ShootMe/FallGuysStats/README.md

   - Hit 'F' to flip the Display

 ## Changelog
+  - 1.55
+    - Fixed overlay getting out of wack if you change filters a lot
   - 1.54
     - Added mouse hover tool tip on Qualified / Gold / Silver / Bronze to show value as a %
   - 1.53